aws/aws-northstar/docs/ContributionGuide.md

 ### Licensing of contributed material

-Keep in mind as you contribute, that code, docs and other material submitted to AWS NorthStar are usually considered licensed under the same terms as the rest of the work.
+Keep in mind as you contribute, that code, docs and other material submitted to NorthStar are usually considered licensed under the same terms as the rest of the work.

 - Anything submitted to a project falls under the licensing terms in the repository’s top level LICENSE file.